apache/carbondata/docs/carbon-as-spark-datasource-guide.md

     limitations under the License.
 -->

-# Carbon as Spark's Datasource
+# CarbonData as Spark's Datasource

-The Carbon fileformat is now integrated as Spark datasource for read and write operation without using CarbonSession.
-This is useful for the users who wants same Spark datasource.
+The CarbonData fileformat is now integrated as Spark datasource for read and write operation without using CarbonSession.
+This is useful for users who wants to use carbondata as spark's data source.

 **Note:** You can only apply the features of Spark datasource similar to Parquet.
 The carbon session features are not supported.